 As with any tree stump that remains in the ground, gradual decay set-in.
 This was a concern that was considered at the time but we chose to go ahead anyway and were really pleased with the result.
 However, in the last couple of years the stump has deteriorated badly and in 2018 a dialogue was begun with Friends of Brabyns Park and then the Council about what needs to be done to ensure that the decaying of the stump does not result in the loss of the bronze plaque.

 The council removed the plaque in March 2019 and it is now in safe storage at the Brabyns Park depot.
 In June 2019 the council ground away the remains of the stump for us, which enabled their engineers to specify the ground works needed.
 This includes the supply and installation of steel lintels to carry new stonework and coping to match original across the gap and to renew the decking.
-Their contractor has given a price of £2661+VAT for this work.

 The other key element of work is to create a new section of railings to span the area between the existing railings, where the stump used to be.
 This new section of railings will also include brackets for the mounting of the bronze plaque.
 The railings will be a bespoke mild steel galvanised (and painted white) fabrication that will be made for us by local Metal Artist Wayne Chaisty.
 Wayne has worked on a number of other projects with the Marple Website and Friends of Memorial Park including the Coronation Bench in the Park, the Jubilee Sculpture in front of the library and the Lock Gates on Oldknow Gardens (known as Lock 17).
 Wayne also created the Nativity Sculptures that appear on Market Street each Christmas, so his work is well know to most people in the town.